singleton-demo/ci/CONTRIBUTING.md

 6. After the set up, the Dependabot Preview will scan the open dependencies in your project automatically, if any vulnerability found, pull requests with detailed info and auto fix will be created for the repo, please keep eye on it.

 ### Pull Request

+You can open a PR after you get pass result of CI pipeline.
+CI pipeline will run again for this PR, then you can wait for review and merge.